Recently updated on November 30th, 2024 at 11:18 am

 Representation: pansexual, lesbian, bisexual, gay, genderfluid characters

 A Dark and Hollow Star is one of the best wlw fantasy books to read!
 Fan of Crescent City?
 You need to read A Dark and Hollow Star.
-It’s an urban fantasy with fae, queer main characters, and an intriguing mystery.
+An urban fantasy with fae, queer main characters, and an intriguing mystery.

 A series of gruesome murders threatens to expose the faerie world to humans.
 Four queer teens – Nausicaä, Arlo, Vehan, and Aurelian – each hold a piece of the truth.
 And they must track down the mysterious killer.